IT2901-24-2018/vapi/README.md

 ```

 ## Initial build
 We have a Makefile that simplifies interaction with our Docker containers.
 You will likely need to use `sudo` for most Docker commands, but you can omit it depending on your installation.
+On Linux you can remove the need for sudo by adding your current user to the docker group:

+`sudo gpasswd -a $USER docker`

+After logging out and in again, you'll be able to run Docker (and make) commands without sudo.

 Start up the application for the first time, building your containers and starting them up by running:

-`sudo make`
+`make`

 Your Postgres container might be slower than the Django container when starting Vapi for the first time, but the server isn't ready yet anyways, so that's hardly an issue.
 Stop the server with `CTRL+C`.